oKermorgant/simple_launch/README.md

 `sl.arg_map('robot', 'x', 'y')`: returns `{'robot': <robot arg value>, 'x': <x arg value>, 'y': <y arg value>}`

+Typical when forwarding some launch arguments to a node or an included launch file.

 ## Node groups

-Groups are created through the `with sl.group():` syntax and accept both a namespace and/or an if/unless condition:
+Groups are created through the `with sl.group():` syntax and accept, a namespace an if/unless condition and an event:

 ### By namespace